datawire/ambassador-docs/docs/emissary/pre-release/topics/install/upgrading.md

 ## Installed via the Operator?

-If you installed using the Operator, then you'll need to [use the Operator to perform the upgrade](../aes-operator/#updates-by-the-operator).
+If you installed using the Ambassador Operator, then you'll need to [use the Operator to perform the upgrade](../aes-operator/#updates-by-the-operator).
 To verify whether the Operator was used to install $productName$, run the following command to see if it returns resources:
 ```